Clash of Champions (2016): Aftermath

 Seth Rollins suffered a legitimate rib injury stemming from Kevin Owens's Gutbuster off the second rope, leading to him not being medically cleared to compete.
 A Hell in a Cell match between Rollins and Owens for the WWE Universal Championship would later be scheduled for Hell in a Cell.

 The following night, Raw opened with a rematch between Roman Reigns and Rusev for the United States Championship.
 The match ended in a double countout.
 Afterwards, Reigns attacked Rusev with a chair, thus standing tall.
-The following week, a Hell in a Cell match between the two for the title was scheduled for Hell in a Cell.
+The following week, Lana demanded another match, after which, Rusev attacked Reigns and tried to leave with the title belt, but Reigns attacked him with a Superman Punch and declared he would fight Rusev in a Hell in a Cell match, which was scheduled for Hell in a Cell.

+Also on Raw, general manager Mick Foley would not allow further matches between Cesaro and Sheamus and decided to put them together as a team.

-Also on Raw, Sasha Banks demanded a one-on-one rematch for the Raw Women's Championship as she had not been pinned at Clash of Champions.
+Sasha Banks demanded a one-on-one rematch for the Raw Women's Championship as she had not been pinned at Clash of Champions.
 Charlotte agreed to the rematch to take place the following week on Raw, where she lost the title to Banks.
 The following week, a rematch between the two for the title was scheduled for Hell in a Cell, which was further stipulated as a Hell in a Cell match.

 The 2016 Clash of Champions would be the only in the event's chronology to be Raw-exclusive as the 2017 event was SmackDown-exclusive, and while a Clash of Champions event did not occur in 2018, brand-exclusive pay-per-views were discontinued that year following WrestleMania 34.
 The event returned in 2019, with all titles available to Raw, SmackDown, and 205 Live defended.
 The 2020 event just featured Raw and SmackDown as 205 Live merged under NXT in late 2019.
 This would be the final Clash of Champions as the originally planned 2021 event was canceled and replaced by that year's Extreme Rules.
+Clash of Champions was in turn quietly canceled without a new date for 2021 being scheduled.